cloudify-cosmo/cloudify-kubernetes-plugin/README.md

 ### Master authentication possibilities

 Plugin has been designed to support different Kubernetes clusters providers.
-For now only Google Cloud Platform is supported.
 As *authentication* property of Master node you can specify dictionary with key and value:

  * ***gcp_service_account*** -  value should be (JSON) content of Google Cloud Platform Service Accout file